-In 2017 the ride takes in yet more of the iconic Tour de France climbs over five days of riding in the French Alps, including a return to our spiritual home – the infamous 21 hairpins of Alpe d’Huez.
+In 2018, our fifth year, the ride takes in yet more of the iconic Tour de France climbs over four days of riding in the French Alps, including a return to our spiritual home – the infamous 21 hairpins of Alpe d’Huez.

 Read our story, help us raise more money, join us on the ride…

 Why Are We Doing This?